moshafie512/data-professional-survey-dashboard/README.md

 3. Use the **Job Title** slicer at the left top to filter the dashboard by role
 4. Explore cross-filtering by clicking on any chart element (e.g., a country or job title)

+## 📄 Data Source

+This dataset is a public "Data Professional Survey" dataset used for practice purposes, originally featured in a tutorial by [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst) on YouTube.
+This project focuses on independent data cleaning (Power Query) and dashboard design/insights.

 ## 📬 Contact